What's ahead for your RMDs

 Key takeaways

-- Everyone's RMD situation will be different, but you must take your full required amount or you could face IRS penalties.
+• Everyone's RMD situation will be different, but you must take your full required amount or you could face IRS penalties.

-- Planning ahead for what you want to do with the money may help reduce taxes and increase options for re-investing.
+• Planning ahead for what you want to do with the money may help reduce taxes and increase options for re-investing.

-RMDs can be an important part of your retirement-income plan, but it's important to know that they come with some strict rules about the timing of when distributions are taken and a formula based on your age for the amount you have to take.
-Some rules, however, may be to your benefit: for example, if you're still working after turning 73, you may not have to take RMDs from certain workplace accounts.
+Required minimum distributions (RMDs) can be an important part of your retirement-income plan, but it's important to know that they come with some strict rules about the timing of when distributions are taken and a formula based on your age for the amount you have to take.
+Generally, if you are age 73, you've reached the age where the IRS mandates you start taking withdrawals from most qualified retirement accounts, such as IRAs and 401(k)s (but not Roth IRAs).1

-Of course retirement rules can always change in the future.
+Of course, retirement rules can always change in the future.
 You'll want to consider all your options for now and make sure not to miss any key deadlines that could cost you penalties.

 If you have assets that are subject to RMDs, here are 2 key questions to answer that can help you think through how and when to use your RMDs.